 We'll then move onto the largest part of the course, which covers modeling techniques and frameworks.
 I'll describe various enterprise modeling techniques and illustrate through real-world examples how these models work and what sort of questions they answer.
 We'll take a look at lean approaches to modeling, and also take a quick look at the ArchiMate language standard specification from the Open Group and why it's relevant within the context of enterprise architecture.
 We'll then move on to enterprise architecture frameworks, specifically Zachman, TOGAF, and FEA.
 You'll see how these frameworks work and what differentiates one framework from another, and also some of the pros and cons of these frameworks.
 Through hands-on exercises we'll then use real-world examples to learn how to leverage modeling techniques to solve specific enterprise architecture initiatives.

 The next sections of the course deal with enterprise architecture techniques used to transform an enterprise.
 We'll look at data-related transformation techniques and also system-related transformation techniques.
 I'll also show you how you can leverage service-oriented architecture as a way to help transform an enterprise by leveraging the concepts of SOA rather than expensive and complex tools and products.
 I'll then show you how to build an effective enterprise architecture roadmap, and also show you several techniques for how to effectively communicate your enterprise architecture models, roadmaps, and decisions.
 Finally, I'll close the course by talking about how to build an effective and agile modern enterprise architecture practice.

-You can find more details about the training course, as well as the course outline, locations, and schedules by going to the NFJS training website at http://www.nofluffjuststuff.com/n/training/schedule or by clicking on any one of the course links below.
+You can find more details about the training course, as well as the course outline, locations, and schedules by going to the NFJS training website at http://www.nofluffjuststuff.com/n/training/schedule.